How to Be a Successful Artist

-How to Overcome Artist’s Block and Reclaim Your Creative Power In this affordable e-course, I’ve outlined the four main areas of If you're not sure how to really get over these blocks, I highly recommend taking my e-course: artist’s block and how to overcome them, including how to deal with negative self-beliefs.
+In my affordable e-course, Creative Freedom: How to Get Out of Your Own Way and Make Great Art, I’ve outlined the four main areas of If you're not sure how to really get over these blocks, I highly recommend taking my e-course: artist’s block and how to overcome them, including how to deal with negative self-beliefs.
 Sometimes I teach this as a live workshop, but it's always available online.
 Click here to learn more.

 3. Organize your life around your goals.